Last Updated on 27 August 2024 by Cycloscope

 24. Scout for the Rafflesia in Gunung Gading National Park

 The Rafflesia is the biggest flower in the world, it’s only present in Borneo, Sumatra, and Thailand.
-It’s huge parasite flower, a flower that can exceed 100cm in diameter, and weigh up to 10 kg, a flower that takes months and months to bloom and then stays alive no more than seven days.
+It’s a huge parasite flower, a flower that can exceed 100cm in diameter, and weigh up to 10 kg, a flower that takes months and months to bloom and then stays alive no more than seven days.
 A flower on the verge of extinction, like everything here in Borneo, plants, animals, people.

 Gunung Gading National Park, just 80km from Kuching, is worth the visit even without rafflesia.
 There are three beautiful waterfalls where you can swim, especially number 7 is a really relaxing spot.
 Even if the park HQ will tell you there’s no blooming Rafflesia at the moment, go anyway.
 They told us so but the Rafflesia was just there!
 Why?